Putting off Retirement

 The impact of later retirement on investment portfolios varies based on estate size.
 If you choose to continue working for personal fulfillment rather than financial gain, Helton recommends an aggressive gifting approach to avoid having your continued income contribute to an increasingly taxable estate down the road.
 One possible solution is to use wealth transfer vehicles such as a Qualified Personal Residence Trust, which can remove the value of a personal residence from the taxable estate, or a Grantor Retained Annuity Trust, which facilitates gifts to family members in a manner that compresses the tax burden.

 Another component of this strategy is to make some gifts now that might otherwise have been executed as part of the will.
-That could mean pre-funding sizable charitable gifts or giving family members annual gifts of up to $13,000 per person, the current threshold for which such gifts can be made tax-free.
+That could mean pre-funding sizable charitable gifts or giving family members annual gifts of up to $14,000 per person, the current threshold for which such gifts can be made gift tax-free.

 Smith says more clients are paying their grandchildren’s college tuition because tuition payments paid directly to the institution aren’t subject to gift tax.
 The same goes for medical care.